jultty/clana/README.md

 ## Compiling from source

 [CMake](https://cmake.org/) version 3.0 or higher is needed in order to compile.
-It's available for several different operating systems.

-Once CMake is set up, you can proceed with the following steps:

 1. Download or clone this repository to your machine.
-The final path where you clone or extract the contents, where the file `CMakeLists.txt` as well as this `README.md` file are, will be referred to as the **source directory**.
+The directory where you place the contents of this repository, where the file `CMakeLists.txt` as well as this `README.md` file are, will be your **source directory**.
 2. Create a destination directory for the compiled files.
-This is your **build directory** and can be anywhere in your system.
+This is your **build directory** and can be anywhere you want.
 3. In a terminal, execute the following command from the build directory:

 ```